 On December 31, 2013, the Company completed a non-brokered private placement (the "Private Placement") of 11,650,620 units of the Company (each, a "Unit") at \$0.55 per Unit for aggregate gross proceeds of \$6,407,841, with each Unit consisting of one BRI Share and one share purchase warrant (each, a "BRI Warrant").
-Each BRI Warrant will entitle the holder thereof to purchase one BRI Share of the Company at an exercise price of \$0.75 at any time within 60 months from the closing date, subject to acceleration in certain circumstances in accordance with the terms of the warrant indenture governing the Warrants.
+Each BRI Warrant entitles the holder thereof to purchase one BRI Share of the Company at an exercise price of \$0.75 at any time within 60 months from the closing date, subject to acceleration in certain circumstances in accordance with the terms of the warrant indenture governing the Warrants.
 The Units, BRI Shares and BRI Warrants issued under the Private Placement are subject to a hold period expiring on May 1, 2014 in accordance with the rules and policies of the TSX-V and applicable Canadian securities laws and such other further restrictions as may apply under foreign securities laws.
-The Company expects that the BRI Warrants will be listed for trading on the TSX-V on or about May 5, 2014.
+The BRI Warrants are listed on the TSX-V under the symbol "BRI.WT".